drupalsocialinitiative/social_api_examples/social_auth_example/README.txt

 Social Auth Example Module is a Google Authentication integration for Drupal.
 It is based on the Social Auth and Social API projects.
-This module serves as a guide to create new implementers for Social Auth Google.
+This module serves as a guide to create new implementers for Social Auth.

 It adds to the site:
-* A new url: /user/login/google.
+* A new url: /user/login/example.
-* A settings form on /admin/config/social-api/social-auth/google page.
+* A settings form on /admin/config/social-api/social-auth/example page.
 * A Google+ Logo in the Social Auth Login block.

 REQUIREMENTS